Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Somewhere along the way, I realized I needed to rework my water filtration system.
 So, I dragged out an old aquarium filter from the garage — I could have sworn it was left over from a long-ago community fish tank that didn’t make it.
 I cleaned it up, hooked it up, and waited for the magic to happen.

 I stumbled upon a recipe for a homemade biofilter using rocks and gravel from my old garden.
-Tossing and turning through heaps of dust and old , I put together a contraption that felt like a modern-day Rube Goldberg machine.
+Tossing and turning through heaps of dust and old gardening tools, I put together a contraption that felt like a modern-day Rube Goldberg machine.
 I’d hooked the pump to a water tube that connected to my makeshift filter, and just like that, I was back in the game.

 Days went by, and the water started to clear.
 I spent evenings tinkering, marveling at how life springs from the most challenging of experiments.